Algerian Basketball Championship

-The Algerian Basketball Championship, now called the ABC National 1 and formally known as the ABC Super Division, is the pre-eminent men's basketball league in Algeria.
+The Algerian Basketball Championship, now called the Super Division and formally known as the ABC Super Division, is the pre-eminent men's basketball league in Algeria.
 National 1 is contested by 16 teams, with the two lowest-placed teams relegated to the Second Division and replaced by the two playoff winners.
 From 1963 onwards, MC Alger (21 titles) and WA Boufarik (9 titles) both dominated.
 Darak El-Watani won 11 titles but no longer exists.